-UEFI is the acronym for Unified Extensible Firmware interface.
+UEFI is the acronym for Unified Extensible Firmware Interface.
 It is basically a replacement for BIOS which is used to set up the hardware and load and start an operating system in today’s Windows 10/8 PCs.

 The original EFI interface is used in Macs and only supports Intel processors.
-But UEFI on the other hand supports both Intel and AMD processors.
+But UEFI, on the other hand, supports both Intel and AMD processors.

 Advantages of UEFI

-Unlike BIOS, UEFI can have a more visually pleasing interface that supports mouse.
+Unlike BIOS, UEFI can have a more visually pleasing interface that supports a mouse.
 See the Asus UEFI interface below.

 Apart from the standard MBR partition scheme, UEFI also supports GUID Partition Table or GPT.
 GPT allows for a maximum disk and partition size of 9.4 ZB (compared to 2.2TB of MBR) and 128 partitions on Windows (compared to 4 of MBR).